 It’s also worth understanding your watch’s level of water resistance, which is directly tied to its standard of materials and construction.
 Most manufactures list an ATM rating for their products, which, in the case of the picks above, ranges from 5 to 10 and specifies how much water pressure a watch can withstand.
 A watch with a 5 ATM rating, for example, can handle pressure up to a depth of 50 meters, while a watch with a 10 ATM rating can handle pressure up to 100 meters in depth.
 Keep in mind that this number indicates pressure, not depth—for example, showering or certain swimming motions can replicate the amount of pressure you might experience 50 meters beneath the surface.
 If you plan to swim with your watch, we recommend a model with a rating of 10 ATM or above, and divers should opt for dive-specific models like the Garmin Descent (not included here).
 That said, for the standard user (including swimmers), any watch above is sufficiently water-resistant.

 Since you’ll be wearing it for extended periods, the physical size and heft of a sports watch is an important consideration.
 Above, we provide details on each watch’s diameter and weight (including the strap), and manufacturers will often list the height of the watch as well.
 Many of the more backcountry-ready models here—like the standard Garmin Fenix 7—take up quite a bit of real estate and can be uncomfortable for active pursuits such as running, XC skiing, or swimming.
-The good news is that there are a number of trimmed-down models, including the 1.1-ounce Coros Pace 3 and smaller Garmin Forerunner 265S (both 42mm).
+The good news is that there are a number of trimmed-down models, including the 1.1-ounce Coros Pace 3 and smaller Garmin Forerunner 265S (both 42mm), as well as Fitbit's truly low-profile Charge 6.
 You do sacrifice a little screen size, durability, and often some battery life in going with the smaller and lighter variations, but the trade-off in comfort will be well worth it for some.

 Buttons, Dials, and Touchscreens

-Depending on the make and model, there are a variety of ways to toggle settings and switch between modes on a sports watch, including side buttons and dials and even touchscreen functionality.
-Feature-rich designs like the Fenix 7 have five buttons, while watches from Coros feature just two dials/buttons.
+Depending on the make and model, there are a variety of ways to toggle settings and switch between modes on a fitness watch, including side buttons and dials and even touchscreen functionality.
+Feature-rich designs like the Fenix 7 have five buttons, while midrange watches from Coros feature just two dials/buttons (some casual, stylish offerings, like the Garmin Lily 2, have none).
 In the end, the choice will come down to personal preference.
 For example, we love the simplicity of our Coros Apex 2, but Garmin devotees will likely want to stick with the Garmin interface, and there’s bound to be a learning curve no matter what you choose.
 For outdoor use, we tend to stay away from touchscreens, as water can interfere with this technology and make it hard to swipe precisely while in motion (buttons are much better for that).
 Plus, we like the versatility of being able to operate our watch with gloves on.
 That said, if you’re planning to use your watch for a lot of navigation or simply like the tech for daily use, the touchscreen capability can be nice.

 Smartphone Apps